Necrotizing fasciitis: Point-of-care ultrasonography (POCUS)

-Point-of-care ultrasound (POCUS) may be useful in the diagnosis of NF if MRI and CT are not available.
+Point-of-care ultrasound (POCUS) may be useful in the diagnosis of NF when MRI and CT are unavailable.
 It can also help rule out diagnoses that mimic earlier stages of NF, including deep vein thrombosis (DVT), superficial abscesses, and venous stasis.
 Linear probes are generally preferred for the assessment, especially in the extremities.

 Findings characteristic of NF include abnormal thickening, air, or fluid in the subcutaneous tissue.
 This can be summarized as the mnemonic "STAFF" (Subcutaneous irregularity or Thickening, Air, and Fascial Fluid).
 The official diagnosis of NF using ultrasound requires "the presence of BOTH diffuse subcutaneous thickening AND fascial fluid more than 2 mm."
 Gas in the subcutaneous tissue may show "dirty acoustic shadowing."
 However, similar to other imaging modalities, the absence of subcutaneous free air does not definitively rule out a diagnosis of NF, because this is a finding that often emerges later in the disease process.

-Of note, the quality and accuracy of POCUS is highly user-dependent.
+Of note, the quality and accuracy of POCUS are highly user-dependent.
 It may also be difficult to visualize NF over larger areas, or if there are many intervening layers of fat or muscle.
-It is still unclear whether POCUS improves the speed of diagnosis of NF, or if it reduces the time to surgical intervention as a whole.
+It is still unclear whether POCUS improves the speed of diagnosis of NF or if it reduces the time to surgical intervention as a whole.